topi314/LavaSrc/README.md

 ### WARNING!

 #### If you are using an older userOauthToken, you must specify the `x-app-id` in the config.
 Each userOauthToken is associated with a specific app ID.
 If you don't specify the `x-app-id` in the config, the latest fetched one will be used and it may not work.
+Remember that Qobuz requires a premium account to work properly.

 To retrieve the token:
 1. Open Qobuz in any web browser and log in with your Qobuz account.
 2. Press **F12** to open the developer tools and navigate to the **Network** tab.
 3. Select any request and check the request headers.
+> When looking for a request, you must find a POST request - not OPTIONS!
 4. Copy the value of the `x-user-auth-token` and paste it into the config.

 </details>